suconghou/netdisk/README.md

 write to stdout for gzip or xz decode play

 `disk play url --stdout | gzip -d | mpv  -`

+play exist file but the remain data download to stdout to play

+`(cat a.flv && disk play /test/a.flv --stdout) | mpv -`

 ## Proxy